appseconnect/docs/_posts/ProcessFlow Management/2020-03-20-migration-of-processflow.md

 flows easily and continue your business integration .

-## Prerequisites for mapping Lookups
+## Prerequisites for migrating workflows to Processflow
 * You need to have valid credentials for login into the portal.
 * Your Portal should be up and running
 * You need to have workflows designed/executed for migration to process flows.